Characterization of exchangeable measure-valued P\'olya urn sequences: Introduction

 \section{Introduction}

 The classical two-color \Polya urn model, which describes the evolution of an urn reinforced with one ball of the observed color, has a fundamental role in the predictive construction of prior distributions for Bayesian inference \cite{fortini2012petrone}.
-Suppose we have an urn that initially contains $w_0$ and $w_1$ balls with colors $0$ and $1$, respectively.
+Suppose we have an urn that initially contains $w_0,w_1>0$ balls of colors $0$ and $1$, respectively.
 Let us denote by $X_n\in\{0,1\}$ the color of the sampled ball at step $n$.
-Then $X_1=1$ with probability $\frac{w_1}{w_0+w_1}$ and, for all $n\geq1$,
+Then $X_1=1$ with probability $\frac{w_1}{w_0+w_1}$ and, for every $n=1,2,\ldots$,